WHY We Recommend Visiting IRELAND and HOW To Do It

 Belfast is a city in Northern Ireland, which, fun fact, is actually part of the United Kingdom.
 Another fun fact, did you know this is where the Titanic was built?
 The city’s shipbuilding history is a big part of its identity, and there’s even a world-class Titanic Museum located in the very shipyard where the vessel was constructed.
 While we didn’t have time to visit the museum on this trip, it’s definitely on our list for next time.

-We highly recommend taking this tour, or a similar one, if you want to explore more of what Ireland has to offer beyond Dublin.
+We highly recommend taking this tour, or a similar one, if you want to explore beyond Dublin.
 It was a full-day adventure, so be prepared for an early start and a packed itinerary, but every stop was well worth it.

 You can explore different tour options HERE to find the one that best fits your adventuresome spirit!

-DUBLIN: We spent a good chunk of our trip exploring Dublin, and honestly, it was amazing!
-This city has such an infectious energy, blending rich history with a modern, creative spirit that makes it impossible not to fall in love.
+We spent the majority of our trip exploring Dublin on foot, and honestly, it was amazing!
+Infectious energy, rich history, and a modern, creative spirit make it impossible not to fall in love.
 We were here for seven days, and still felt like we’d only scratched the surface.

-From wandering the cobblestone streets of Temple Bar to marveling at the elegant architecture of Trinity College and St. Patrick’s Cathedral, every corner had something to discover.
+Wandering the cobblestone streets to marveling at the elegant architecture of Trinity College and St. Patrick’s Cathedral.

-We loved the different names and the different stories of the pubs we found.
-The Bull & Castle, The Brazen Head, Nancy’s Hands, and Peter’s Pub to name a few.
+Like the Bull & Castle, The Brazen Head, Nancy’s Hands, and Peter’s Pub, just to name a few.

-Now that you are inspired and excited, we wanted to share some more details to help you plan for your own amazing trip!
+Now that you are inspired and excited, we wanted to share details to help you plan your own amazing trip!

 HOW We Prepared For Our Trip To Ireland